 Rep. Tarnas explained why the development of Puako for marine research is important.

 Rep. Nakashima explained to them how environmental issues and opposition are working against new energy initiatives in Hāmākua, and how it led to the dairy business going under in ‘Ō‘ōkala.
 His point was that issues are more complex than it seems to the public.

 “In short, students are learning the stories behind the politics in ways they would never learn in the classroom only,” says Hirokawa.

-Photos by Raiatea Arcuri are noted with watermark on the photo.
-He is a professional photographer majoring in business at UH Hilo and is an intern in the Office of the Chancellor.
+Photos by Raiatea Arcuri are noted with a watermark.
+He is a professional photographer majoring in business at UH Hilo.
 Other photos in the story are taken by various other members of the group.